Portable Hot Tub & Above Ground Spas Guide

 Luckily, it doesn’t need to be hard to take care of your hot tub or keep the water clean.
 The best portable hot tub companies provide easy solutions to help you keep your spa water clear and clean.

 You may not be aware of what hot tubs cost.
-In part, this is become there is such a wide range in hot tub pricing.
+In part, this is because there is such a wide range in hot tub pricing.
 Below is a guide to help you know what to expect to pay based on what kind of hot tub experience you are looking for.

 Low Tier – $2,000 TO $4,000